mtheoryx/drpoindexter/public-site/src/devtips/vs-code-color-code/index.md

 }
 ```

-_Note: To customize the title bars in Linux, you may need to go to Settings > Window > Title Bar Style and change it from "Native" to "Custom" Special thanksk to @phrakberg for that heads up!_
+_Note: To customize the title bars in Linux, you may need to go to Settings > Window > Title Bar Style and change it from "Native" to "Custom" Special thanks to @phrakberg for that heads up!_

 You can then make any of these VS Code windows uniquely colored by using the same technique. **Your rainbow awaits!**